 The enamel coating is also correlated with degraded performance.
 I tested the skillet by lodge which has no enamel coating.
 That result showed that it performed better than Le Creuset.
 Although the enamel protects the cast iron from rusting, it takes away the heat conductivity cast iron.

-Le Creuset Enamel Cast Iron out performs in the area of heat retention.
+What Le Creuset does well is heat retention.
 Because of the weight of the pan, it is able to hold a lot of heat.
-This means that the chance of the pan cooling when you drop food in is reduced.
+This means that once it gets hot, it will stay hot.

-Their newer line of stainless steel cookware does perform better than their cast iron line.
-However, it doesn’t seem to be picking up as much traction as their enamel cast iron line.
+Their newer line of stainless steel cookware does perform better than their cast iron cookware.
+However, it doesn’t seem like Le Creuset is interested in expanding that line.

 All Clad (Winner)